wolfgangj/okami/README.md

 ## Features

-* No type inference,
+* No type inference
-* no operator overloading,
+* No operator overloading
-* No pattern matching,
+* No pattern matching
-* no type checking (neither static nor dynamic),
+* No type checking (neither static nor dynamic)
-* no classes and objects and interfaces and mixins,
+* No classes and objects and interfaces and mixins
-* no closures,
+* No closures
-* no local variables,
+* No local variables
-* only you and the machine having an intelligent conversation to solve problems. :-)
+* Only you and the machine having an intelligent conversation to solve problems. :-)

 ## Requirements